anicolson/SPN-ASI/README.md

 -----
 **TIMIT corpus for clean speech:**

-The clean speech for the speakers included in the TIMIT corpus are used to train the ASI system.
+The clean speech of the speakers included in the TIMIT corpus are used to train the ASI system.
 The path to the TIMIT corpus is set in [`config.sh`]().

 **Noisy speech and *a priori* SNR estimates:**